UWSEDS-aut17/uwseds-group-zero/Function Specification.md

 ## Problem Statement Summary
 ### Goal: Perform object detection on static photos and dynamic videos and live cameras.
 1. Neural Network Object Detector
-%* Perform object detection on static photos and dynamic videos and live cameras.
 * Set up a repository of easily accessed the labelled trainning dataset(object-labelled pictures)
 * Build a proper neural network via tensorflow on python 3.5
 * Obtain testing dataset (picture without labels) to varify if the detector is robust and reliable